bulw4rk/SecurityConferences/README.md

 # SecurityConferences
-Collection of my talks in different security conferences
+Collection of my talks in different security conferences (at least those that can be made public...)